 Compostable plastics, also known as bioplastics, also pose technical challenges.
 Many products that meet ASTMI standards for compostability will not break down under the conditions present in commercial composting facilities, where compost is rarely kept hot for as long as required to degrade the plastics.

 Contamination is the biggest problem for municipal composting programs.
 Regular garbage is the most common contaminant.
-Nonbiodegradable items won’t necessarily harm the composting process, but separating the garbage from the compost can be messy and inefficient.
+Nonbiodegradable items won’t necessarily harm the composting process, but separating the garbage from the compost is messy and inefficient.
 And no one wants to buy compost that contains bits of plastic and other debris.
 Composting only works as a form of recycling if the resulting product is marketable.

 As the City of Seattle discovered, controlling the quality of the compost when you can’t control the inputs is a challenge.
 Consumers who bought the compost in the 1980s reported that it killed certain garden plants.
 The problem was traced to Clopyralid, an herbicide.
 Washington state banned the use of the herbicide on lawns, and the composting program recovered.
 But municipal composting feedstock will still include materials that have been treated with chemicals.

 Compostables can also be exposed to other contaminants.
 For example, fallen leaves on a driveway may have picked up some motor oil before being collected for composting.
 As a result, many municipal compost products do not qualify for organic labeling.
-The U.S. Composting Council offers a “Seal of Testing Assurance” to provide consumers some assurance of compost quality.
+The U.S. Composting Council offers a “Seal of Testing Assurance” to provide consumers with some assurance of compost quality.

 Read part four of this five-part series, How Waste Incineration Works